MarkusHaak/crossalign/README.md

 | ```ATTAAGCGCG```    | -1 | - | + | 5 | 5

 In addition, a binary prefix.alignment.df.pkl file is created, containing the pandas DataFrame with all gathered information.
-This can be used for more detailed analysis.
+This can be used for in depth analyses.
 As an example, the following code snippet shows how to read all sequence data and the DataFrame in a python interpreter and pretty-print the transitions at location 234,423 on the (+) strand of the adapter reference sequence with id "ref1":

 ```
 >>> from crossalign import *